annaesvensson/yellow-help/1-en/troubleshooting.md

 2024-04-28 14:23:11 info Install extension 'Fika 0.9.1'
 2024-04-28 14:23:11 error Process file 'system/workers/fika.php' with fatal error!
 ```

+## Problems with web servers

+When your website doesn't work, then check the configuration file of your web server.
+Most web servers come with configuration files for content management systems.
+You can also translate the supplied `.htaccess` configuration file into a format that your web server understands.
+If you can't find a configuration file for your web server, [ask our community](contributing-guidelines).

 ## Problems with Apache